An important update regarding hospital visitor policies

-Eau Claire and Chippewa Falls, Wis. – As the fast-spreading COVID-19 Delta variant continues to affect our communities, Hospital Sisters Health System (HSHS) is working to control the spread by updating visitor policies at the following western Wisconsin hospitals, effective Tuesday, August 24, 2021:
+Eau Claire and Chippewa Falls, Wis. – As COVID-19 and the rapid spread of omicron continues to impact our communities, Hospital Sisters Health System (HSHS) in Wisconsin is working to control the spread by updating visitor policies at the following hospitals, effective Friday, Jan.
+7:

 - HSHS Sacred Heart Hospital, Eau Claire